creationix/howtonode.org/articles/object-graphs.markdown

 ### Visualizing Closures

-Functions can de drawn as nested scopes and as special objects that contain executable code as well as properties.
+Functions can be drawn as nested scopes and as special objects that contain executable code as well as properties.

 In this example we will create a simple factory method that generates a closure and returns a function.